 Step 2 – Pick the kind of MT LPN credential you want to pursue

 If you are getting an LPN education in the state of Montana you will either be getting an LPN certificate or an associates degree in practical nursing and we break both options down for you at the link here in detail.
+If you are thinking about an RN career down the road, you may want to get your LPN degree now to make it easier for you when you start that process.

 Step 3 – Graduate from an LPN training class in MT that is approved by the MT Board of Nursing